dougcalobrisi/bcus-test/README.md

 git clone https://github.com/dougcalobrisi/bcus-test
 ```

-Then, to build the docker image and tag it as *bcus-devtest* in your local docker environment, change to the directory in which you've cloned the repository and run:
+Then, to build the docker image and tag it as *bcus-test* in your local docker environment, change to the directory in which you've cloned the repository and run:
 ```
 docker build -t bcus-test .
 ```